HoneyKat11/Shapes-Calculator/UPDATES.md

 **Summary:** The purpose of this task will be to add a method of logging errors in the code so when it is run errors are documented to avoid purely relying on manual reporting of vulnerabilities in the code.

+# Planning Issues
+Documenting Planning issues which were not completed during initial planning for this project and how they can be implemented in future planning/projects.

+# Reporting Code Issues
+Fixing and providing a report on the fix of a code issue or software vulnerability. (link security policy)

+# Online Repository Security
+Explaining how the addition or use of an online repository has increased security related to...
+## Access Control (Code Sharing/Distribution)

+## Network Security

+## Accounting Issues

+# Security Testing Implementation
+Explaining how any security testing that is implemented (or needs to be implemented with plan to implement).